Skip to main content

 Customer story

-Vaudeville Sound Group centralizes and secures media for a distributed audio post using LucidLink
+How Vaudeville Sound Group runs a secure, centralized audio post operation with LucidLink

-April 2024, Vaudeville Sound Group, Creative Sound Design & Mixing
+April 2024, Vaudeville Sound Group, Media & entertainment

 Vaudeville Sound Group logo

-“Part of my job is to find freelance talent and to bring them into the fold,” explains Luke Hatfield, Group Head of Sound, Vaudeville.
-“As a talent-led industry, it is vital to fit the right talent to the right project to make sure they feel a part of the team. ”Vaudeville’s ability to work with the best audio talent in the field attracts projects from major broadcast studios and premium production companies, including Disney, Apple+, Hulu, Warner Bros., Discovery, Amazon, BBC, A&E, and Sky.
-However, their immense growth brought on workflow problems.
-With talent remotely distributed, media management at scale was becoming a logistical challenge while keeping security paramount.
+"Part of my job is to find freelance talent and to bring them into the fold," explains Luke Hatfield, Group Head of Sound.
+"As a talent-led industry, it is vital to fit the right talent to the right project to make sure they feel a part of the team."

 “Going back a few years, moving projects around the way we were doing it was inefficient.
 Links could expire if not downloaded in time.
 It was messy,” said Luke Hatfield, Head of Sound, Vaudeville TV.

-With so many departments working on the same project, tracking, grouping, and conforming media became a time-consuming frustration.
+With so many departments working on the same project, tracking, grouping and conforming media became a time sink.

 “It became potentially too easy to duplicate a project or open up an earlier incarnation, which could lead to expensive mistakes,” recalls Hatfield.
 “That was a risk we couldn’t accept and made it imperative that we find a better way of working.”

-Vaudeville’s management tested LucidLink and immediately rolled it out group-wide.
+After testing LucidLink, Vaudeville's management rolled it out group-wide immediately.

 “It was as if everyone was in the same building working on the same media, even though they are, in fact, miles apart,” shares Hatfield.
 LucidLink solved another problem too.